liguowang/dcon/README.md

 skewed (or shifted) distribution of variant allele frequency (VAF, VAF refers to the fraction of sequencing reads overlapping a genomic coordinate of a DNA variant such as SNP).

-**Unlike other tools, Dcon does NOT require any prior knowledge such as "genotype" and/or "allele frequencies" calculated from 1000 Genome project.
-Dcon works on single BAM file and does not require tumor-normal pairs.**
+**Unlike other tools, Dcon does NOT require any prior knowledge such as "genotype" and/or "allele frequencies in human population" calculated from 1000 Genome project.
+Dcon works on single BAM file and does not require tumor-normal pairs.
+Therefore, Dcon is also able to detect contamination from DNA sequencing data generated from non-human samples, where allele frequency and genotype are generally not available.**

 ## Getting Started